Sydney Organ Competition

 A competitor whose performance exceeds the time limit will be disqualified.

-The competitor may not enter if they have been a student of the adjudicator since 1st January 2017.
-Competitors who will be participating in any special tutorials presented by tutors chosen by the Society in the week preceding the competition are exempted from this restriction.
+The competitor may not enter if they have been a student of the adjudicator since 1 January 2018.
+If the Society or other institution runs an Organ Academy or similar, participating competitors attending any tutorials presented by tutors are exempt from this restriction.

 Any malfunction of the competition organ believed by the competitor to occur during the competition must be reported at that time to the Committee.